Coping With Bad Weather

 Using clingfilm to waterproof fireworks

-We’ll use a cake in this example but it could equally well be a roman candle, mine or fountain.
+I’ll use a cake in this example but it could equally well be a roman candle, mine or fountain.

 Normal household clingfilm is fine for this, though if you are wrapping bigger cakes or compounds then you might be better buying some catering clingfilm (or even industrial pallet wrap) which is wider.

 Then, wrap the firework around the sides, going from the bottom upwards.
-Think how roof tiles are laid, which each higher layer overlapping the one below so there is no route for water to run inside.
+Think how roof tiles are laid, with each higher layer overlapping the one below so there is no route for water to run inside.
 Once you reach the top, put another complete layer over the top and smooth it down the sides.

 With smaller cakes you will find the clingfilm is much wider than the height of the cake so just a few wraps around the sides before doing the top is fine.

 Providing you are using a suitably powerful lighting device (a portfire or a blow torch) then you don’t need to worry that the fuse is covered with clingfilm as the flame from these will easily burn through to the fuse underneath.
-However in most cases we would remove the orange fuse covers before applying clingfilm so that the fuse is not obscured by this safety cover when you come to light it.
+However in most cases I would remove the orange fuse covers before applying clingfilm so that the fuse is not obscured by this safety cover when you come to light it.
 The idea is you simply apply the flame to the fuse, burning through the clingfilm.

 If you are firing electrically then connecting your ignitors should be done before waterproofing, leaving the wires extended beyond the clingfilm to connect to your firing system.